chaseG20gam/adventuresAPI/README.md

 # Adventures API

 AdventuresAPI is a CRUD application built using Java, Spring Boot, and MySQL.
 It allows users to manage a collection of travel adventures by creating, reading, updating, and deleting entries through a simple web interface.
-This is an example project I made to put my knowledge to the test, it is simple and rudimentary
+This is an example project I made to put my knowledge to the test.

 ## Features
 - Add, edit, and delete adventure entries